Crysisbackup/Walmart-Data-Analysis/README.md

 # Walmart-Data-Analysis
-EDA on the given walmart dataset from kaggle
- Walmart Sales Data Analysis
+Data analysis on the given walmart dataset from kaggle Walmart Sales Data Analysis

 ## About